Project Prometheus: Motivations

 Due to their distance from the Sun, spacecraft exploring the outer planets are severely limited in that they cannot use solar power as a source of electrical energy for onboard instrumentation or for ion propulsion systems.
-Previous missions to the outer planets such as Voyager and Galileo probe have relied on radioisotope thermoelectric generators (RTGs) as their primary power source.
+Previous missions to the outer planets such as the Voyager program and Galileo probe have relied on radioisotope thermoelectric generators (RTGs) as their primary power source.
 Unlike RTGs which rely on heat produced by the natural decay of radioactive isotopes, Project Prometheus called for the use of a small nuclear reactor as the primary power source.

 The primary advantages of this would have been: